llm-bible/llm-bible.github.io/_publications/wu2022memorizing.markdown

 bibkey: wu2022memorizing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2203.08913"}
-tags: ['Arxiv', 'Model Architecture', 'Language Modeling', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Language Modeling', 'Model Architecture', 'Pretraining Methods', 'Arxiv']
 ---
 Language models typically need to be trained or finetuned in order to acquire new knowledge, which involves updating their weights.
 We instead envision